marktsuchida/Xnuplot/README.rst

   >>> plot
   <Plot [<PlotData source=str options='notitle with linespoints' mode=pipe>]>

-The :mod:`xnuplot.numplot` module makes it easy to plot data from NumPy arrays.
+The ``xnuplot.numplot`` module makes it easy to plot data from NumPy arrays.
-Instances of :class:`xnuplot.numplot.Plot` are similar to those of :class:`xnuplot.Plot`, except that they provide convenience methods for handling NumPy arrays.
+Instances of ``xnuplot.numplot.Plot`` are similar to those of ``xnuplot.Plot``, except that they provide convenience methods for handling NumPy arrays.

 You will need a basic understanding of how indexing of binary data works in Gnuplot (some day I'll write a tutorial on this, because I found it quite